svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_compilation_1/index.md

 This lispBM compiler is the largest program written in lispBM so far.
 It has been really helpful to try and write a larger program, so many bugs have been found along the way!

-As usual I much appreciate all constructive feedback and thanks for reading!
+As usual I much appreciate all constructive feedback and thanks a lot for reading!

 ## Compiler main function